Hiking Cup and Saucer Trail on Manitoulin Island

-One of Ontario’s most popular hiking spots, this unique trail offers breathtaking views of rolling hills, lush forests, and lakes.
+One of Ontario’s most popular hiking spots, Cup and Saucer Trail offers breathtaking views of rolling hills, lush forests, and lakes.

 Cup and Saucer is one of my favourite things to do on Manitoulin Island and seeing it in the fall is especially beautiful.